IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

 Last year's edition showed that increasing the complexity of the scenario (e.g. spontaneous speech, terminology, and dialogues) there is a clear degradation of the performance of both technologies compared to the use of the classic TED talk test set.

+This imposes an interesting research question of how robust our current SLT system is in a more realistic scenario.
+Accent, a specific pronunciation by people in a particular area, country or social group, is a unique characteristic in the speech modality.
+In spite of speaking in the same language, such specific pronunciation could hinder communication between people in different groups.
+However, accent is rarely examined in our SLT systems.
+This year, in addition to the traditional test sets, we would provide an extra test set to challenge the participant’s systems on accented conversations in the English-to-German language direction.

+The submitted system, whether it is under “constrained” data condition or not, would be evaluated on this extra test set.
+The participants are also welcome to adapt their systems for this robustness challenge on the accent related data, e.g., VCTK corpus, LibriTTS corpus and ACL 60/60 evaluation sets.

 <!-- Decision to take: what scientific questions?
 Here we need to highlight the robust scenario -->
 <!--In addition to answering the question **if the cascade solution is still the dominant technology**, this year we will address an additional research question in the evaluation:
 * **Is the current spoken language translation technology able to deal with more complex scenarios (e.g. spontaneous speech, terminology, and dialogues)?** In addition to the classic TED talk test set from English into German, the task introduces two more test sets that face more challenging scenarios: